-TrustFactory Issuing CAs accept certificate issuance requests directly or from RAs approved by the TrustFactory PA.
+TrustFactory Issuing CAs accept certificate requests directly through the Subscriber Management Portal or from RAs approved by the TrustFactory PA.
 RAs directly operated by the TrustFactory CA or RAs contracted by the TrustFactory CA to perform validation shall ensure that all information sent to the CA is verified and authenticated in a secure manner.
+Certificate issuance only takes place after all required validation has successfully completed.